Cronospy/Projet_2A_Simond/READme.md

 6. Machine Learning
 8. Java Code for algorithm of swarm drone
 9. Unity simulation to detect human with a camera

+The five of us worked on this project : Ilona BERTIN, Mélina BRUTIER, Florent NASSCHAERT, Louis OSCABY remplaced by Pavlo KULAKOV in january.